ZhehanDing/15-466-f25-base5/README.md

 Several BUGs didn't fix:

-Can't freeze game when hp<=0
+Can't freeze game when hp<=0,
-Pressing R didn't reset player location
+Pressing R didn't reset player location,
-When hp<0 seal will run out of the map
+When hp<0 seal will run out of the map,
-Hitting logical still need to improve
+Hitting logical still need to improve,
+Sea didn't shows with proper color, lack of mesh generation.